 There is some disagreement between collecting societies and other stakeholders as to whether the triennial Code review process is an effective mechanism for addressing concerns about the operation of the Code.
-The collecting societies generally view the triennial review process as effective and sufficient (Copyright Agency sub.
-10, Phonographic Performance Company of Australia sub.
-21, Screenrights sub.
-23).
+Submissions to the review evidence that the collecting societies generally view the triennial review process as effective and sufficient.

-In comparison, Universities Australia (sub.
-24) suggested that the triennial review process serves to highlight the 'shortcomings of the Code' noting the unwillingness of the Code Reviewer to recommend the amendments sought by CAG and the State of NSW in their submissions to the 2014 triennial Code review .
+In comparison, in a submission to the review's discussion paper Universities Australia suggested that the triennial review process serves to highlight the 'shortcomings of the Code' noting the unwillingness of the Code Reviewer to recommend the amendments sought by CAG and the State of NSW in their submissions to the 2014 triennial Code review.

-CAG (sub.
-9) states that the Code has 'proved to be completely ineffective as a means of dealing with statutory licensee concerns' and the Code review process is 'totally inadequate for undertaking a rootand-branch review of the kind that in our view is warranted.'
-CAG notes that its participation in the 2014 triennial review was a 'failed' attempt to have the Code Reviewer address their concerns about the lack of transparency with regards to the distribution of statutory licensee revenue between classes of recipient.
+CAG stated that the Code has 'proved to be completely ineffective as a means of dealing with statutory licensee concerns' and the Code review process is 'totally inadequate for undertaking a root-and-branch review of the kind that in our view is warranted.'
+CAG noted that its participation in the 2014 triennial review was a 'failed' attempt to have the Code Reviewer address their concerns about the lack of transparency with regards to the distribution of statutory licensee revenue between classes of recipient.
 In its view, the fact that the Code Reviewer felt that he was unable to recommend the amendments sought by CAG and the State of NSW 'highlights the lack of sufficient oversight created by the Code framework.'